themantalope/chart_analyzer/README.md

 ------------

 Download the spreadsheet and copy/paste to do some simple analysis of lab values in the morning.
+You will need to enable macros to analyze the values.

 More functionality to come.
 Still a work in progress, so download, modify and contribute!
 If you have questions with how to use git, just let me know.